frntc/SIDKick-pico/README.md

 <img align="right" height="80" src="Images/SKpico2040DAC_RGBLED.jpg">

 This PCB is probably not well suited for hand soldering.
 In case you want to give it a try, here's the [interactive BOM](https://htmlpreview.github.io/?https://github.com/frntc/SIDKick-pico/blob/master/BOM/ibom_SKpico2040DAC.html).
+The flash in the BOM is a larger one and sometimes hard to source, but a "W25Q16RVXHJQ TR" works (and has enough capacity).
 Note that the PCBWay-project does not include the optional RGB-LED on the top side (two sided SMD-mounting is much more expensive), for which you need a WS2812B LED (SMD-4P, 5x5mm footprint) with the pinout shown on the image, e.g. the World Semi WS2812B-HS01/W. For the configuration of the SKpico2040DAC see below.

 ## Installing a SIDKick pico